MayaCherry1/ideal-couscous/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+There will be options to search students by name or user ID.
+This will be implemented through a dropdown bar and text entry.
+The user can then select the student to see more information about them.
+There will be options to add additional courses or update GPA.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.